 How to use technology to manage remote teams

 Technology is critical when managing remote teams.
 It brings people closer and smooths communications.
+Whether you want to build community culture or even need to manage internationally remote teams, there is software that can help you attain your goals.
 That being said, there are some things to consider to have a successful team.

 Allow employee autonomy and freedom